wall0301/ha-addon-frigate/frigate-beta/README.md

 # Home Assistant Add-on: frigate

-An Home Assitant Add-on for Frigate - Realtime Object Detection for IP Cameras
+Mories76's Home Assitant Add-on for Frigate (updated beta) - Realtime Object Detection for IP Cameras
 All the heavy lifting is done by https://github.com/blakeblackshear/frigate Uses OpenCV and Tensorflow to perform realtime object detection locally for IP cameras.
 Designed for integration with HomeAssistant or others via MQTT.